wbinnssmith/emo-ji/README.md

 `npm install --save emo-ji`

 ## Requirements
 This is a vanilla web component.
 It assumes that Custom Elements and the Shadow DOM are available in the runtime.
-If they aren't, [pollyfill them](https://github.com/WebComponents/webcomponentsjs)!
+If they aren't, [polyfill them](https://github.com/WebComponents/webcomponentsjs)!

 ## Usage
 Bundle with browserify!
 Webpack works too.
 If you don't use one of these, use `dist/emoji.js` and EmojiElement will be set on `window`.
 Use that as the prototype when registering your element.